imliam/liamhammett.com/content/articles/how-to-create-full-width-containers-in-css.md

 </div>
 ```

-This now solves the scrollbar problem, but we can't just hardcode the valus of `12px` and `6px` because the scrollbar width can vary between browsers and operating systems.
+This now solves the scrollbar problem, but we can't just hardcode the values of `12px` and `6px` because the scrollbar width can vary between browsers and operating systems.
 Even on our one device, some pages may have a scrollbar and others may not, changing the behaviour of the viewport width - so we need to calculate the scrollbar width dynamically.

 This is tricky to do in CSS alone, but we can use a little bit of JavaScript to calculate the scrollbar width and set it as a CSS variable.